By Jane Danforth Involvement & Experience Officer

 One last mention.
 I’m grateful and thankful to Fiona, Sharon and Viv for your support and reassurance.

-With Carers Week 2020 coming up 8-14 June, we will be keeping the spotlight shining on all people who are unpaid carers and making them visible.
+With Carers Week 2020 coming up 8-14 June, we will be keeping the spotlight shining on all people who are unpaid carers and making them and caring visible.